The following preschool is located in Crestview Hills:

 - Villa Madonna Academy (K-12th grades)

-Greater Cincinnati is home to a number of colleges available to students looking for a post-secondary education.
+Greater Cincinnati is home to a number of colleges and universities available to students looking for a post-secondary education.

 The following college is located within Crestview Hills: